 This recipe is a unique take a summer favorite.
 Line the bottom of a cast iron skillet with chocolate pieces, and top with marshmallows.
 Broil until marshmallows are browned and chocolate is melted.
 Serve with graham crackers.

 This recipe is a simple take on an old classic.
 Simply toast oats in butter and combine sliced apples with spices.
 Serve warm with ice cream if desired.

 Pound Cake and Berry Skillet

 This unique dessert is so simple yet so yummy.
 Slice pound cake and brown in butter before adding berries of choice and Rolo pieces.
 Cover and warm over a fire for 5-10 minutes, until berries are juicy and chocolate is melted.

 Cooking in an RV kitchen doesn’t have to be any more difficult than cooking in a traditional kitchen.
-In the summer, cooking outside can be just as fun as cooking inside.
+In the summer, cooking outside on a grill can be just as fun as cooking inside.
 Be sure to only build campfires in designated areas, and don’t assume you are allowed to at every campground or Harvest Host location.
 When in doubt, just keep your meals simple.
 If you stick to basics and prepare any of these delicious recipes, you are sure to end up with meals the whole family will enjoy.

 What meals do you like to prepare in your RV kitchen?
 Feel free to share in the comments below!